-Last month, some people embarked on World Carnivore Month.
+Last month, some people embarked on World Carnivore Month by following the “carnivore diet” for 31 days.

 That’s a whole month of eating just animals or unprocessed animal products.
 That’ s meat or eggs, basically.